A Comprehensive Guide to Motorcycle Licensing in Victoria

 - 3 min read

-So you want to swap four wheels for two?
-Good choice — but before you twist the throttle, you need that licence sorted.
-Riding a motorcycle in Victoria isn’t as simple as just buying a bike and blasting off.
-There’s a step-by-step system to make sure you don’t end up as roadkill.
+So, you’ve decided to swap four wheels for two?
+Good choice!
+But before you rev that engine, you need to sort out your motorcycle license.
+Riding a motorcycle in Victoria is not as simple as just buying a bike and hitting the road.
+There’s a structured system to ensure your safety.
 Here’s how it works.

-Victoria runs a Graduated Licensing System (GLS) for motorcyclists.
-That means you don’t just do a test and get an open license.
-You earn it in stages:
+Victoria operates a Graduated Licensing System (GLS) for motorcyclists.
+This means you don’t get a full license right away.
+You earn it in progressive stages:

 Learner Permit (L-Plates)